arctop/unity-socket-client-example/README.md

 With these 2 classes and [Json.Net](https://www.newtonsoft.com/json) in your project, you can implement a project using the Neuos Stream.

-The project was developed using Unity 2019.4 LTS
+The project was developed using Unity 2019.4 LTS.

 # Resources